tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Platinum Armor

+1/Day

+When an enemy scores a critical hit against you, you take normal damage instead and can heal using a recovery.

+**Quirk:** Lives in the past.

+---

 #### Robe of Preservation

 _Recharge 16+:_ This soft grey robe automatically activates when you are knocked unconscious.
 It teleports you to a safer location nearby – it might bring you out of the room in a dungeon, or drop you at the feet of the party cleric, or just stuff your unconscious body into a cupboard.
 The robe remains behind when you teleport, falling empty to the ground where you stood.